 The Sluice River rises to the north of Dublin Airport and flows in an easterly direction into Baldoyle Bay / Mayne Estuary.
-The Sluice River water quality status is unassigned (as the waterbodies status is under review).
+The Sluice River water quality status is 'poor' and the waterbody risk status is 'under review'.

 Other river corridors within the Plan area include the River Matt (Unassigned and 'at risk'); River Ballyboghil (Poor and 'at risk'); and River Santry (Poor and 'at risk').